Indonesian leader calls for unity and prepares for global crises - ExBulletin

 Indonesian leader calls for unity and prepares for global crises

-JAKARTA, Indonesia (AP) — Indonesia’s president called on all citizens to remain united, vigilant and alert in the face of crises fueled by the war in Ukraine and the coronavirus pandemic in his state of the nation address on Tuesday.
+Jakarta, Indonesia — Indonesia’s president called on all citizens to remain united, vigilant and alert in the face of crises fueled by the war in Ukraine and the coronavirus pandemic in his state of the nation address on Tuesday.

 After two years of remote meetings amid pandemic restrictions, more than half of Indonesia’s parliament was present when President Joko Widodo told them and senior officials on the eve of Independence Day that regional tensions threatened security.